Buying a new build: Everything you need to know

 8. Exchange contracts and pay your mortgage deposit

 When your new build is finally ready, it’s time to exchange contracts.
 Your solicitor and the developer’s solicitor will lead the way here.
 You’ll pay the rest of the deposit (if you have more) to the developer.
-If you’re using a Help to Buy ISA, the government bonus will be paid on completion.
+If you’re using a Help to Buy ISA (the government bonus) or a Lifetime ISA, this will be paid on completion.

 9. Move in